 What’s new with Holdem Manager 3?

 It simply revolutionizes tracking software used in poker!
 You’ll be in the game much faster than with previous versions like HM2 and your session analysis can be done more efficiently.
-Examples of new features include Situational View, Graphical HUD, Tournament Detection and many others.
+Examples of new product features in Holdem Manager 3 include Situational View, Graphical HUD, Tournament Detection and many others.

 Is Holdem Manager 3 worth buying?

 Absolutely!
 We would go as far as saying that getting Holdem Manager 3 is one of the easiest ways to put more money into your pocket.
 The sooner you make the choice to buy it, the faster you can start taking advantage of opponents who do not use it yet.
 Improving your game with data gathered from your hand histories is priceless!
-There’s no risk in trying out the 14-day free trial either.
+There’s no risk in trying out the 14-day trial eitheras you won't be charged during that period.

 Which online poker sites does Holdem Manager 3 support?